 Starting at Waterfront Station, the Canada Line will run beneath Granville Street, False Creek and Cambie Street and will remain underground until 63rd Avenue.
-Between 63rd and 64th Avenues, the Line will transition from an underground to an elevated guideway, extending south across the North Arm of the Fraser River to Bridgeport Station.
-From this station, two separate lines will provide service along elevated guideways, one to central Richmond and one to the Airport.
+Between 63rd and 64th across the North Arm of the Fraser River to Bridgeport Station.
+From this station, two separate lines will provide service along elevated guideways, one to central Richmond and one to the